 Exposed Plutonium (pyrophoricity)

-Right now, plutonium is the densest radioactive element in the world.
+Plutonium is the densest radioactive element on Earth.
 It was first isolated in a University of California lab in 1940 when researchers detonated the uranium-238 in a huge Cyclotron.

-On a large scale, this deadly element was first in the Manhattan Project, where a substantial amount of plutonium was used to detonate “Fat Man”, a nuclear weapon on the Japanese city of Nagasaki.
+On a large scale, this deadly element was first used in the Manhattan Project — a substantial amount of plutonium was used to detonate a nuclear weapon (named “Fat Man”) in Nagasaki, Japan.
+After World War II, its use was solely restricted to producing commercial nuclear energy.

 4. Rhenium